jamesridgway/devdeck-home-assistant/README.md

 Home Assistant controls for [DevDeck](https://github.com/jamesridgway/devdeck).

 ## Installing
-Simplify install *DevDeck - Home Assistant* into the same python environment that you have installed DevDeck.
+Simply install *DevDeck - Home Assistant* into the same python environment that you have installed DevDeck.

     pip install devdeck-home-assistant